Revolutions of 1830

 The Revolutions of 1830 were a revolutionary wave in Europe which took place in 1830.
-It included two "romantic nationalist" revolutions, the Belgian Revolution in the United Kingdom of the Netherlands and the July Revolution in France along with revolutions in Congress Poland, Italian states, Portugal and Switzerland.
+It included two "romantic nationalist" revolutions, the Belgian Revolution in the United Kingdom of the Netherlands and the July Revolution in France along with rebellions in Congress Poland, Italian states, Portugal and Switzerland.
 It was followed eighteen years later, by another and much stronger wave of revolutions known as the Revolutions of 1848.

 Romantic revolutions

 The romantic nationalist revolutions of 1830, both of which occurred in Western Europe, led to the establishment of similar constitutional monarchies, called popular monarchies.
 Louis-Philippe I became "King of the French" on 31 July 1830, and Leopold I became "King of the Belgians", on 21 July 1831.

 In France

-In France, the July Revolution led to the overthrow of the Bourbon King, Charles X, who had been reinstated after the fall of the French Empire of Napoleon Bonaparte.
+In France, the July Revolution led to the overthrow of the Bourbon King, Charles X, whose family had been reinstated after the fall of the French Empire of Napoleon Bonaparte.
 In his place, Charles' cousin Louis-Philippe, Duke of Orléans was crowned as the first "King of the French".
 It marked the shift from one constitutional monarchy, the Bourbon Restoration, to another, the July Monarchy; the transition of power from the House of Bourbon to its cadet branch, the House of Orléans; and the substitution of the principle of hereditary right for popular sovereignty.
 Supporters of the Bourbons would be called Legitimists, and supporters of Louis Philippe Orléanists.

 The French July Monarchy would last until the revolution of 1848.